insertfahim/learning-journey/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+I welcome contributions!
+Please see the [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create a feature branch